flipcoder/qor/QorBook.md

 premake4.lua
 ```

-When you're ready to get started, copy these files from the base example to your
+#### Symlinks

-own directory.
-Create a symlink to Qor's src folder called Qor in your src folder.
+Following the example, Create a symlink to Qor's src folder called Qor in the base example's src folder.
+Similarly, create a symlink to kit's ./include/kit folder called kit in Qor's src folder.

+Now compile the base example to ensure the symlinks are in the right place.

+When you're ready to get started with your own project, copy all the files from
+the base example to you own directory and follow the instructions below.

 #### premake4.lua